 How to get there

 Kingston lies four kilometres (2.5 miles) south of the city centre.
-Drive 10 minutes via Parkes Way and Wentworth Avenue, or catch bus 80 from City Bus Station, platform nine.
+Drive 10 minutes via Parkes Way and Wentworth Avenue, or catch bus 80 from City Bus Station.

 Juice up at Local Press

-Start your day by watching the morning sun ping light off the surface of Lake Burley Griffin while you sip on cold-pressed juice at Local Press.
-This juice bar and cafe at the Foreshore serves vegan, vegetarian and wholefood meals out of an eclectically furnished nook with exposed-brick walls.
-We love its sparkling grape juice (AUD$6) made from Pankhurt Winery Pinot grapes, as well as its nut milk smoothie (AUD$8.50) that blends peanut butter, banana and cacao.
+Start your day by watching the morning sun sweep over the surface of Lake Burley Griffin while you sip on cold-pressed juice at Local Press.
+This juice bar and cafe on the foreshore serves vegan, vegetarian and wholefood meals out of an eclectically furnished nook with exposed-brick walls.
+We love its sparkling grape juice made from Pankhurt Winery pinot grapes, as well as its nut milk smoothie that blends peanut butter, banana and cacao.

 Stroll through the Old Bus Depot Markets